-Andrew Feinberg, 48, has served as our Chief Legal Officer since 2005 and our Executive Vice President, Human Resources and Emerging Markets since 2012.
+Andrew Feinberg, 50, has served as our Chief Legal Officer since 2005 and our Executive Vice President, Asia Pacific and Japan, from 2008 through 2012 and since 2014.
+Since 2012, Mr. Feinberg has also had responsibility for Human Resources and Emerging Markets.
 Prior to joining Brightcove, Mr. Feinberg was at Lycos, a search engine provider, from 1999 to 2005, serving as Vice President and General Counsel from 2001 to 2005.
 Before joining Lycos, Mr. Feinberg was an attorney with Choate, Hall & Stewart, LLP in Boston, Massachusetts from 1997 to 1999 and with Shearman & Sterling LLP in New York, New York from 1991 to 1997.
-Before joining Shearman & Sterling, Mr. Feinberg served as a Law Clerk to United States District Judge T.F.
+Before joining Shearman & Sterling, Mr. Feinberg served as a Law Clerk to United States

+District Judge T.F.
 Gilroy Daly in the District of Connecticut.
 Mr. Feinberg received his J.D. from Cornell Law School, where he was an Editor of the Cornell Law Review, and his B.A. from Tufts University.